dotwebstack/dotwebstack-webcomponents/docs/api.md

     }
 ```

-### `letterbar`: LetterBarProps (optional)
+### `alphabeticIndexBar`: AlphabetIndexBarProps (optional)
-When this property is provided a LetterBar will be embedded with the TupleList.
-This letter bar filters the resuts of the list
+When this property is provided a AlphabetIndexBar will be embedded with the TupleList.
+This AlphabetIndexBar filters the resuts of the list
 based on the first letter of the provided `field`